If you are looking for alternative ways to keep your dog healthy, you have probably come across the tiny but powerful turmeric plant.

 - Use within 5 days

-These dog treats aren’t great (in terms of monitoring calories and actual turmeric dosage), so if you want to give turmeric for dogs regularly, it is best sticking with golden paste.
+These dog treats aren’t great (in terms of monitoring calories and actual turmeric dosage), so if you want to give turmeric for dogs regularly, it is best to stick with golden paste.

 5 Health Benefits of Turmeric For Dogs

 So, we have heard that turmeric can help with a range of health issues in dogs, but how and what?

 5. Turmeric Helps Dogs With Cancer